Digitapeu/game-player-sdk/README.md

 _digitapSDK.setProgress(state, score, level);
 ```

 `_digitapSDK.setProgress()` method can be used to sync player's progress in the game with our GameBox.
 We suggest you to use this at every score change.
 The `state` parameter can be a string indicator of which was the last progress for this player.
+The `score` is the increased score.
+The `level` parameter it's the actual level, or 1 if your game don't have levels.

 ```javascript
 let level = 2;